The Silk Road Experience

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Rabat (or similar), Samarkand, Uzbekistan
+ACCOMMODATION: Malika Prime Hotel (or similar), Samarkand, Uzbekistan

-Day 9: SAMARKAND
+Day 13: SAMARKAND

-Today there’ll be more exploration of Samarkand.
-You’ll see the most beautiful tilework in Uzbekistan, and learn more about the ruling Timurids and their sophisticated understanding of astronomy.
+Today, there’ll be more exploration of Samarkand.
+You’ll see the most beautiful tilework in Uzbekistan and learn more about the ruling Timurids and their sophisticated understanding of astronomy.
 This is the last day in Uzbekistan and after not much more than a week, the distractions of the West will feel like a world away.

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Rabat (or similar), Samarkand, Uzbekistan
+ACCOMMODATION: Hotel Billuri Sitora (or similar), Samarkand, Uzbekistan

-Day 10: PENJIKENT, TAJIKISTAN
+Day 14: PENJIKENT, TAJIKISTAN

 Your time in Uzbekistan may be over, but that can only mean one thing: another Stan awaits!